SujalAhrodia/Algorithms_DS/README.md

 ## Day 14
 >1.
 Given a sorted array consisting of only integers where every element appears twice except for one element which appears once.
 Find this single element that appears only once.
 Your solution should run in O(log n) time and O(1) space.

+## Day 15
+>1.
+Given an array of 2n integers, your task is to group these integers into n pairs of integer, say (a1, b1), (a2, b2), ..., (an, bn) which makes sum of min(ai, bi) for all i from 1 to n as large as possible.